 Images - none

 |Parish:||NORWICH, NORWICH, NORFOLK|

-'Coslany was originally one of the most ancient of the city bridges'.
-See (S1).
+According to (S2) this was "originally the most ancient of the city bridges".

 Cast iron bracing, brick arched base, stone abutments visible.
 Whole length of bridge exposed, half width.